 Where there is perceived to be an infraction of this policy, the Associate Vice President Research & Innovation in collaboration with the Academic Integrity Investigation Committee will:

 - conduct and document appropriate enquiries within two weeks of receipt of a complaint;

-- allow the person(s) alleged to be guilty of misconduct and the complainant(s) full opportunity to respond/comment on the allegations throughout the enquiry through mechanisms consistent with due process;
+- allow the person(s) alleged to be guilty of misconduct and the complainant(s) full opportunity to respond/comment on the allegations throughout the inquiry through mechanisms consistent with due process;

 - if appropriate, submit all documentation to the Seneca College Resolution, Equity and Diversity Centre (REDC) for a formal investigation of the allegations, consistent with their normal investigative processes.
 Records of interviews with individuals involved will be maintained in a secure file in the REDC;